The Xamin Web Interface

 Products are transferred into the cart from table panes when

-users request all data products associated with particular rows, or individual
+users request the data products associated with particular rows, or select individual

 The products cart has three tabs.
 The products tab